 The Records Management Department provides storage for all of the County Departments private records.
-If you are looking to obtain information from a Department, you will need to contact the Departments directly that obtain the specific records/information.
+If you are looking to obtain records or have questions, you will need to contact the Departments directly that obtain the specific records/information.

 The Records Management Department is responsible for ensuring that all County records are properly maintained and/or destroyed in accordance to Records Management Law set forth by New York State Archives & Records Administration.